The Best of The Animals: History

 This was the first Animals album to feature new keyboardist Dave Rowberry in its photographs.
 Liner notes by Record Beats June Harris extolled the musical and cultural virtues of the group and emphasized how close she was to the group.
 However, overall copyediting was poor and three of the members' names were misspelled.
+In addition, "I'm In Love Again" was incorrectly attributed to Fats Domino and Dave Bartholomew, as it was on The Animals debut album.
+It is actually a cover of Jimmy Reed's "In The Morning" written by Al Smith and Tommy Tucker.

 The album was a great commercial success in the U.S., peaking at number six on the Billboard 200, the highest such mark of their career, and remaining on the chart for over two years.
 By July 1966 it had been certified as a gold record, their only album ever to attain that status.

 In his 1979 volume Stranded: Rock and Roll for a Desert Island, famed rock critic Greil Marcus selected The Best of the Animals for inclusion on same, writing: "This was trash R&B from Newcastle, England, and especially when the focus shifted from American blues to savage pleas for release from working-class slums, more powerful than it had any right to be."
 In 1997, Rolling Stone magazine placed The Best of the Animals into the 1960s section of its Rolling Stone 200: The Essential Rock Collection list.

 Other compilation albums by the same name (and sometimes even the same cover), but different contents have appeared over the years.